 Figure 5.
-Ports where the IPHC has sampled directed commercial landings throughout the fishing period in recent years (note: ports sampled in a given year may change for operational reasons).
+Ports where the IPHC has sampled directed commercial landings throughout the fishing period in recent years (note: ports sampled may change from year-to-year for operational reasons).

 5.2.2 Fishery-independent data.

 Data collection and monitoring activities aimed at providing a standardised time-series of biological and ecological data that is independent of the fishing fleet.